 Performance Enhancing Drugs

-By banning sportsperson who indulge in such activities the sporting authorities set a precedent for other sportsperson to refrain from using unfair means to get advantage over their competitors or else face gruesome consequences.
+By banning sportsperson who indulge in such activities the sporting authorities set a precedent for another sportsperson to refrain from using unfair means to get an advantage over their competitors or else face gruesome consequences.